statox/simple-vector.ts/DEV.md

 - [x] Rework categories (split angle and rotation)~
 - [x] Create a dedicated section for dev workflow documentation.
 - [x] Use spellcheck to avoid typos in code and docs.
-- [x] Create interactive example of the different methods to make the discoverability easier.
+- [x] Create interactive example of the different methods to make it easier to understand the behavior of each method.
 - [x] Look into UMD to allow import from `<script>` without `type="module"`
-- [x] Docs: Add instructions to let the user add a new method to the `Vector` class while making Typescript happy.
+- [x] Docs: Add instructions to let the user add a new method to the `Vector` class while making TypeScript happy.

 Features:

-- [ ] Add `Number.isFinite()` validations on the main methods arguments.
+- [ ] Add `Number.isFinite()` validations on the main methods arguments. **Note** Before adding it everywhere we should benchmark the impact on performances: Using TypeScript should avoid most of the issues, if the impact on performances is noticeable we might not want to add it.
-- [ ] Maybe add `.wrapX(0, 100)` method to have the x property going back to `100` if it's lower than `0` and vice versa?
+- [ ] Maybe add `.wrapX(0, 100)` method to have the x property going back to `100` if it's lower than `0` and vice versa? **Note** We might want to keep it outside of this package because I'm not sure what would be the proper generic way to handle the situation where the vector is far from the bounds.
+For example with `.wrapX(0, 10)` if `x == -1` then `x` should be wrapped to `9` but what should be done for `x == -11`?
+Do we clamp `x` to `0` or do we "double wrap" it to `9`?

 Dev tasks: